How to Claim U.S. Casino Winnings in Canada?

 While it is definitely rain on your celebratory parade, it turns out any winnings over and above $1199.00 in Sin City have to be shared with the tax man — yes, even if you’re Canadian.
 So before you dash out the door, be aware the Internal Revenue Service (IRS) will claim a share of your haul on the spot.
-What happens next?

-“The first they’ll ask to see your ID.
-And once you show them that you’re a Canadian, that is when they will tax you 30%,” says Brooke Sacks, vice president of marketing and business development at Refund Management Services (RMS).
+“The first thing they’ll ask to see is your ID.
+And once you show them that you’re a Canadian, that is when they will tax you 30%,” says Brooke Sacks, Vice President of Marketing and Business Development at Refund Management Services (RMS).

 “They’ll issue you a 1042S form and that shows your gross win and what’s been deducted.”

-That 30% is pretty much standard across the United States, and it kicks in once you hit the $1,199 threshold.
+That 30% is pretty much standard across the United States, and it kicks in once your win reaches the $1,199 threshold.

 “Most people are usually pretty upset about it.
-There’s this whole round of excitement when you win, then boom, you’re hit with this big blow,” Sacks says.
+There’s so much excitement when you win, then boom, you’re hit with this big blow,” Sacks says.
 “It takes away from the big winning moment.”

 The good news?
-As a Canadian, you’re entitled to get it back.
+As a Canadian, you may qualify to get it back.
 And that’s where RMS comes in.
-For more than 20 years, Sacks and her colleagues have operated RMS, Canada’s top choice for gaming and casino tax refunds, helping put winnings back in people’s pockets.
+For more than 20 years, Sacks and her colleagues have operated RMS, Canada’s top choice for gaming and casino tax refunds, helping put winnings back in Canadians’ pockets, where they belong.

-On the upside, other than signing on the line of the return, the only thing a client of RMS has to do is wait for their cheque to arrive in the mail.
+Other than signing the documents sent to them, the only thing a client of RMS has to do is wait for their cheque to arrive in the mail.

-Whether you have winnings from a single trip to the U.S. or 20 over the course of 12 months, you can only file for a return once a year — and you must wait until the following year.
+Whether you have winnings from a single trip to the U.S. or 20 over the course of 12 months, you can only file for a return once a year — at the beginning of the year following the win(s).
 The IRS wants all wins for a year filed and submitted together.
-The agency also changes its forms annually and releases new ones in January.
+The IRS also changes its forms annually and releases new ones in January.
 Having said that, if you have winnings from a previous year with taxes deducted that have yet to be claimed, we can file for those right away and clients should send those in ASAP before they expire.

 However, rather than sitting on their documents, Sacks always encourages clients to submit them to RMS sooner rather than later.
 She offers incentives for doing so.

 What if you’ve lost your slips from the casino detailing your win and the taxes you’ve paid?
 Worry not.
 Sacks says they have a good relationship with many Vegas casinos as well as others in the U.S. and can often retrieve them on a client’s behalf.

 Another incentive to submit documents early to avoid forgetting about them?
 You can only make a claim for taxes taken in the last three years so best to take care of this right away before your time is up.

-Little surprise it’s the large wins that are likely to be reviewed much more closely and challenged by the IRS.
+Little surprise, it’s the large wins that are likely to be reviewed much more closely and sometimes challenged by the IRS.

-“While the IRS reviews all claims, it makes sense that they’d want to make sure it’s legit,” Sacks says.
+“While the IRS reviews all claims, it makes sense that they’d want to make sure these claims in particular are properly supported,” Sacks says.
 “The IRS will check with the casinos to make sure they are.”

-That sometimes means a client will have to show losses.
-As the majority of RMS clients win on the slots, the easiest way to do that is by using a players’ card.
+That sometimes means a client will have to submit proof of losses.
+As the majority of RMS clients win on the slots, the easiest way to prepare for that is by using a players’ card.

-That said, she says if you haven’t used one, all is not lost.
+That said, she says, if you haven’t used one, all is not lost.
 There are other ways and RMS is always happy to discuss all options available with their clients.

 In the end, is it necessary to hire an agency to help you get your money back?
 Or is this something you can do yourself?
 Sacks says people call all the time and ask this question.

 “I’m very honest, I will say absolutely you can.
-The problem is that when you fill out the forms, you only have to make one little mistake and they will reject your claim.”
+The problem is that when you fill out the forms, you must be diligent as even one little mistake will risk having your claim rejected.”

 That will result in months of delay in getting a return.

-“And the bottom line is that if you don’t claim it within three years, your opportunity is lost and the money stays with the IRS – this is a shame as it’s money that you’ve won and you’re entitled to it as a Canadian resident.”
+“And the bottom line is that if you don’t claim it within three years, your opportunity is lost and the money stays with the IRS – this is a shame as it’s money that you’ve won, and you’re entitled to as a Canadian resident.”

-Sacks says by having RMS do the heavy lifting, clients will have a quicker turnaround than they would on their own and benefit from the service’s higher success rate.
+Sacks says by having RMS do the heavy lifting, clients will have a quicker turnaround than they would on their own and benefit from the service’s high success rate.

-“We’ve been doing it for such a long time, we’re very careful about crossing our T’s and dotting our I’s.
-We put ourselves out there as a professional firm, so we really try hard to make sure everything is done properly so that nothing can be in question.”
+“We’ve been doing this for such a long time, we’re very careful about crossing our T’s and dotting our I’s.
+We are a professional firm that takes pride in everything being done properly so that nothing can be in question.”